 The new Lobo head coach is certainly familiar with UNM, as a player, staff member and as a Lobo assistant coach, as well as through his time coaching against UNM.
 He joined his mentor and former coach Rocky Long as Lobo football players returning to coach their alma mater.
 In a 2006 article in the Albuquerque Journal, Long predicted that Gonzales would one day be the head coach of the Lobos.

-Gonzales’ first season was like no other in the history of college football, and while sometimes that type of sentence can be hyperbole … it’s not.
+Gonzales’ first season in 2020 was like no other in the history of college football, and while sometimes that type of sentence can be hyperbole … it’s not.
 Gonzales, without a full spring season and coaching a team that spent what little time in the preseason practicing in groups of five or 10, was also faced with no home games in 2020 due to the global COVID-19 pandemic and the state of New Mexico health order that wouldn’t allow for games.
 Gonzales was able to lead his team through the 2021 season, going 2-5 overall and in the Mountain West.
 Those two wins, despite the odds stacked against the Lobos, equaled the number of Mountain West wins over the previous three seasons combined.

 The 2020 season saw UNM go through four starting quarterbacks, and a fifth who was injured prior to the start of the season.
 Gonzales proved his coaching mettle, utilizing 21 true freshmen during the season including a true freshman starting walk-on quarterback, just the third true freshman starting quarterback to start an FBS game since 2013.
 Gonzales also coached Lobo Football’s first national award winner as Teton Saltes was named the winner of the Wuerffel Trophy for athletic, academics and community service.